-Ho Chi Minh City is chaotic, overwhelming, and completely different from the rest of Vietnam.
-I arrived on a short bus ride from the sleepy beach town of Mui Ne, and let me tell you, that was quite the contrast!
+I arrived on a short bus ride from the sleepy beach town of Mui Ne, and let me tell you, it was quite the contrast!
 But after spending four days exploring this incredible city, I can also tell you that the things to do in Ho Chi Minh City are some of the most memorable and important experiences you'll have in Southeast Asia.
-This city is not to be missed.
+Ho Chi Minh City is a great place to learn about the history of Vietnam, and is not to be missed.

 Ho Chi Minh City's influences are much more western than the rest of Vietnam, and honestly it reminded me much more of Bangkok than anywhere else in Vietnam.
 But beneath all that chaos lies a city with profound historical significance, incredible food, and experiences that will genuinely change your perspective on the world and the country of Vietnam.
 It's not the most beautiful city I've ever visited, but it's definitely one of the most impactful.